Critical Race Theory sparks biggest debate at CMS Board meeting

 CHARLOTTE, N.C.
-(FOX 46) – Even before the CMS Board of Education got to their regular agenda, there were indications that Tuesday night’s meeting would be a wild one.
+(FOX 46 CHARLOTTE) – Even before the CMS Board of Education got to their regular agenda, there were indications that Tuesday night’s meeting would be a wild one.

 There were a lot of people wanting to discuss a wide variety of topics, but none rose higher than the discussion of critical race theory.